LFesser97/CS229-Final-Project/README.md

     - Implemented PyTorch version of original PINN paper (Raissi+2017)
     - Implemented DPM based on Kim+2020
     - Implemented transfer learning based on Desai+2021
+    - Ran experiments for DPM and transfer learning

 ### Contents of this repo: